keithpatton/kandid-policy-document/terms.md

 ## Variation

 kandid may revise these terms and conditions from time-to-time.
-Revised terms and conditions will apply to the use of this website from the date of the publication of the revised terms and conditions on this website.
+Revised terms and conditions will apply to the use of the website from the date of the publication of the revised terms and conditions on the website.
 Please check this page regularly to ensure you are familiar with the current version.

 ## Assignment